mlongoria/PBIImages/README.md

 # PBIImages
-images used in PBI for SQL Sat presentation
+images used in PBI for various example reports